solidusio/solidus/guides/products-and-variants/product-images.md

 ## Paperclip settings

 [Paperclip][paperclip-gem] handles the creation and storage of product images.
-By default, it creates creates several version of each image at specific sizes.
+By default, it creates several versions of each image at specific sizes.

 You can check the default settings by calling the `attachment_definitions` method on `Spree::Image` in your Rails console: